Wrap those bulky and odd-shaped gifts by sewing up an adorable reusable Santa bag!

 Eyeballing is good, but I like to place the item right onto the fabric and gather the fabric up and over it.
 This way I can see exactly where I need to make my cuts.
 The thing about oddly shaped and sized items is that you have to allow enough space in the bag for all angles.
 If you’re only eyeballing height, you might have a bag that is too narrow to fit the entire item, so it’s best to measure.

-I ended up using approximately 36 inches x 20 inches for the Armor All car care gift pack.
-I also made a few bags for oddly-shaped stuffed animals, and they ended up being about 17 inches x 12 inches.
+I ended up using approximately 36 inches x 20 inches for the bucket.
+While I was at it, I made a few bags for oddly-shaped stuffed animals, and they ended up being about 17 inches x 12 inches.

 2. Cut the fabric to the right size